Howard Plaza – The Fern – Considerably better than most in this vibrant/chaotic part of the city.

 - Area: Really vibrant or absolutely chaotic – depending on your point of view.
 With numerous hotels in the vicinity, there are abundant shops, cafés, and money-changers, but facilities are mostly for Indian (rather than foreign) tourists.
 And the anarchic traffic makes crossing the road potentially dangerous.

-- How to Get There: About 1.4km from the Taj Mahal (7-minute drive); 5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (12-minute drive); and 11km from the new airport (30-minute drive).
+- How to Get There: About 1.5 km from the Taj Mahal; 5 km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur; and 11 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 Howard Plaza – The Fern – The Basics